 4. Ice Cream Stop - Pinocchio's Original Italian Ice Cream

 We at Campfire Delight admit we have a certain 'weakness' for ice cream and pie and have even been known to substitute these delicacies for a meal when the time seems right.
-Sanibel was no exception.
+Sanibel Island was no exception.

 If you share our passion then Pinocchio's Original Italian Ice Cream on Periwinkle Drive needs to make your list for a refreshing dessert.
 Once you get past the unfortunate use of Papyrus in their logo (never a good thing) and the long line (always a good thing) there are a variety of handcrafted, small batch flavors to delight every member of your team.
 Sanibel inspired favors like Sanibel Krunch, Dirty Sand Dollar, Wedding Bells, Gator Stew, Berrywinkle on Periwinkle, Flying Pig, and Couch Potato are some of the more exotic but the freezer also has classic flavors like Cookies & Cream, Double Chocolate, and Heath Bar Crunch.
 No matter your choice, our recommendation is to make a meal of it and get your selection served up in a crisp, handmade waffle cone and call it a day.